2025–26 Notre Dame Fighting Irish women's basketball team

+The Fighting Irish finished the regular season 20–9 overall and 12–6 in ACC play to finish in a three-way tie for fifth place.
+As the fifth seed in the ACC tournament, earned a bye into the Second Round, where they defeated twelfth seed Miami, 69–54.
+They defeated fourth seed NC State in the quarterfinals before falling to thirteenth-ranked and top seed Duke in the semifinals, 63–65.
+They received an at-large bid to the NCAA tournament and were the six-seed in the Fort Worth 1 regional.
+They were ranked twenty-second in the AP poll at the start of the tournament.
+They defeated eleven-seed Fairfield and three-seed and twelfth-ranked Ohio State to advance to the Sweet Sixteen.
+There they faced two-seed and sixth-ranked Vanderbilt.
+Notre Dame completed the upset 67–64 to advance to the Elite Eight.
+Their cinderella run ended there, with a defeat against rival, top-seed, and top-ranked UConn, for the second time during the season.
+The Fighting Irish finished the season with a 25–1 record, and ranked ninth in the AP poll and fourteenth in the Coaches polls.

 Previous season

 The Fighting Irish finished the regular season 25–4 overall and 16–2 in ACC play to finish in a tie for first place.
-As the second seed in the ACC tournament, earned a bye into the Quarterfinals where they defated seventh seed California, 73–64.
-They were defeated in the Semifinals by third seed and eleventh ranked Duke.
+As the second seed in the ACC tournament, earned a bye into the quarterfinals, where they defeated seventh seed California, 73–64.
+They were defeated in the semifinals by third seed and eleventh-ranked Duke.
 They received an at-large bid to the NCAA tournament and were the three-seed in the Birmingham 3 region.
 They defeated fourteen-seed Stephen F. Austin and six-seed Michigan at home to advance to the Sweet Sixteen.
-There they faced two seed and sixth ranked TCU in a re-match of their Cayman Islands Classic game.
-They lost again to TCU, this time 71–62 to end their season.
-The Fighting Irish finished the season with a 28–6 record, and ranked tenth AP poll and ninth Coaches polls.
+There they faced two seed and sixth-ranked TCU in a rematch of their Cayman Islands Classic game.
+They lost again to TCU, this time 71–62, to end their season.
+The Fighting Irish finished the season with a 28–6 record, and ranked tenth in the AP poll and ninth in the Coaches polls.